Mather Tower: Architecture and structure

-Contrary to what it may seem, the deterioration of the Mather Tower, prior to its restoration in the early 2000's, did not originate in the falling terra cotta cladding itself.
+Contrary to what it may seem, the deterioration of the Mather Tower, prior to its restoration in the early 2000s, did not originate in the falling terra cotta cladding itself.
 Although the material is durable and long lasting, it was still a relatively new kind of cladding (especially for skyscrapers) and came with some unpredicted design properties.
-Thermocycling along with a combination of compressive forces were not necessarily accounted for in the early 20th century design phase, which are properties that are now known to cause deterioration in facades like terra cotta.
-In previous designs, the mass of the masonry in walls would absorb moister, therefore these new ideas on thermal cycling were not needed.
-With more structures evolving from masonry to steel, methods previously depended on would no longer cut it.
-When considering the need for the restoration of the Mather Tower, its likely, although not specifically stated, that the falling cladding was a result of cracking terra cotta due to high amounts of strain from the structure itself.
+Thermocycling along with a combination of compressive forces were not necessarily accounted for in the early 20th century design phase.
+These are properties that are now known to cause deterioration in facades like terra cotta.
+In previous designs, the mass of the masonry in walls would absorb moisture, and therefore these new ideas on thermal cycling were not needed.
+With more structures evolving from masonry to steel, methods previously depended on were no longer sufficient.
+When considering the need for the restoration of the Mather Tower, it is likely, although not specifically stated, that the falling cladding was a result of cracking terra cotta due to high amounts of strain from the structure itself.